ingusjan/mcsrvstat-discord/README.md

    - `CHANNEL_ID`: The Discord channel ID where updates will be sent
    - `MC_SERVER_ADDRESS`: Your Minecraft server address (e.g., `mc.example.com` or IP address)
    - `UPDATE_INTERVAL`: How often to check for updates (in minutes)
+   - `RECENT_PLAYER_DAYS`: How many days to show players in the "Recently Online" list (optional, defaults to 7)

 5. Build the TypeScript code:
    ```